hzeller/cnc-slot/README.md

           I can't simply connect a NTC Thermistor to it.<br/>
    **A:** Using thermistors directly in particular over longer cables
-          results in noisy measurements as they have a high impedance which results in less robust machines.
+          results in noisy measurements as they have a high impedance which results in less robust readings.
 	  Luckily, there is a standard way out: in industry settings, analog transducers of all sorts are very commonly translating their measurement range into a [current of 4..20mA][current loop].
 	  The low impedance makes this very robust.
-The CNC-Slot connector encourages this best practice and also makes it compatible with a myriad of existing sensors.<br/>
+The CNC-Slot connector encourages this best practice and also makes it compatible with a large number of existing industry standard sensors.<br/>
 	  Do adapt the thermistor, you need a little op-amp circuit on the machine side (best: close to the thermistor to minimize noise).